indirakalagara/envizi-scope3-ai-assit/readme.md

 ## Scenario 2 : Modify the file processed by AI Assist and submit manually

 The following exercise calls out a a scenario where the account style assigned by AI assist is not mapped to correct Scope 3 Category data type.
 In such cases, users can modify the account style according to their requirement and then upload the files manually.

-Lets follow the steps to replicate this scenario.
+To replicate this scenario you can follow the below steps with the sample file given.

-1. A sample file provided here - [Account Setup and Data Load - AI Assist-set2.xlsx](./files/data/Account%20Setup%20and%20Data%20Load%20-%20AI%20Assist-set2.xlsx) to replicate the scenario
+1. A sample file provided here - [Account Setup and Data Load - AI Assist-set2.xlsx](https://github.com/indirakalagara/envizi-scope3-ai-assit/blob/main/files/data/Account%20Setup%20and%20Data%20Load%20-%20AI%20Assist-set2.xlsx) to replicate the scenario

 2. Update the fields as required.
 The file content looks like